tayloraswift/d/README.md

 print("Negative sign: \((-value)[%0])") // "−123%"
 ```

-The formatting DSL also works for standard integer types.
-Use the `/` operator to group digits for improved readability.
+The formatting DSL can help you group digits when displaying standard integer types.
+Use the `/` operator to specify digit grouping.

 ```swift
 let integer: Int = 1234567890